Skip to main content

 "I don't want to be held guilty of some sort by Ranima."

 "If anything happens, I will deal with it."
 He reassured her.
 "Make up with Shakti now."
-He smiled "He must be sulking."
+He smiled, "He must be sulking."

-The anniversary party was looking more extravagant in its few hours at the Sisodiya farmhouse than how their entire wedding.
+The anniversary party was looking more extravagant in its few hours at the Sisodiya farmhouse than their entire wedding.
 Jaivanta had a special attraction for everyone: the dancing fountains.
 The designer was here to mesmerise with his planning.
 The cake was a five-tiered one with small replicas of things close to them on it.
-This time Ajabdeh was happy that she could choose her pastel pink one-shouldered cocktail dress, which she teamed with her anniversary gift, a diamond set of earrings, necklace and bracelet that Ranima gifted.
+This time, Ajabdeh was happy that she could choose her pastel pink one-shouldered cocktail dress, which she teamed with her anniversary gift, a diamond set of earrings, necklace and bracelet that Ranima gifted.
 She was also in charge of choosing Pratap's red wine shade of evening suit that complemented her dress.

 After a tiring day of attending to guests and being forced to dance in heels, much to the amusement of Jalal, Rukaiya and Shakti, Ajabdeh was relieved to be home.
 The moment she entered the room, she took off her heels and threw them in a corner.